 Angler Wayne Little defied his name to land the biggest blue shark ever caught in British waters.
 Wayne, 41, landed the monster shark which measured 8ft in length and weighed a mighty 222lbs after a 50 minute battle.
 It beat the previous biggest catch by 4lbs - a record that has stood for 49 years and should raise a few eyebrows to the growing number of people wanting to swim the channel.
 In 2009 there were 13 attacks on humans by blue sharks resulting in four deaths - a mortality rate of 30 per cent and is greater than any other shark.
 Dorset angler Wayne Little (left) and Skipper of the Whitewater Andrew Allsop hold the monster 8ft Blue shark.
 But despite his achievement the awesome fish cannot be officially recognised as a record - because Wayne didn't kill it.
 Controversial rules by the British Records Fish Committee stipulate that any record fish must be weighed on a quayside or bank in order for it to be considered.
 Wayne, from Blandford, Dorset, used a trusted formula of measuring the length and girth of the fish to calculate its weight before throwing it back safe and well.
 The angling community has largely accepted Wayne's catch as the biggest blue shark caught in UK waters as the method used is recognised by the Angling rust.
 Wayne said: 'I would never kill a fish like that for the sake of a bit of paper telling me I'm the record holder.
 'The days of fishermen killing a big sea fish and then dragging it up the quayside onto scales just to claim a record are gone, you can't do that anymore.
 'The record authorities need to accept that and change the rules.
 'The formula we used is tried and tested and accurate and I know that is the biggest blue shark ever caught in British waters.'
 Wayne caught the deadly fish during a day's fishing trip 20 miles off Milford Haven, Pembrokeshire.
 He used a mackerel as bait and a 400lbs line in order to snare the blue shark - scientific name - Prionace glauca.
 Wayne, who runs a fishery in Milton Abbas, Dorset, said: 'It was quite a gentle bite to start with but then it started messing around with the bait for a bit and I could feel then that it was going to be quite big.
 'It took me 50 minutes to reel it in, it was really tiring and my knees were shaking by the end of it.
 It was a fair old lump.
 'It was an awesome sight when it broke the surface and was the biggest fish that I have seen.'
 Boat skipper Andrew Alsop sat on the head of the shark to prevent it from biting Wayne and his fishing partner Martin Bowler.
 Wayne and Andrew then held the shark aloft in order to pose for the customery photograph before throwing it back into the water.
 Andrew, of White Water Charters based at Milford Haven, said: 'It would have been criminal to have killed that shark.
 There would have been an outcry.'
 But David Rowe, secretary of the BRFC, said: 'Record fish have to be weighed in a manner that is correct and accurate in order for the credibility of the record books to be retained.
 'You can't jeopardise a record list going back 40 years with entries that might be inaccurate.
 'At the end of the day it is a moral decision that people have to make based on if they want the record.
 'A rule change is high on the agenda of the committee but the situation will still remain the same.'
 Blue sharks can grow to 13ft and 400lbs and are found in oceans across the world.
-The biggest ever shark caught in British waters is a 507lbs porbeagle shark caught in 1993 off Dunnet Head in Scotland.
+The biggest ever shark caught in British waters is a 507lbs porbeagle shark caught in 1993 off Dunnet Head in Scotland.1: Nobody cares that your name is "Little", although it does describe you fairly well.
+Anybody could catch a shark of any size.
+I do not care about the size of your member or catch.

 2: "Monster", "Battle", and "deadly" are frequent words used in articles like this...
 It is getting boring to see industry propaganda over and over.